 Here's what we'll cover

 Zepbound (tirzepatide) is a medication approved by the US Food and Drug Administration (FDA) for chronic weight management in people with overweight or obesity.
-Like Mounjaro, it is a once-weekly injection that comes in pre-filled pens that need to be refrigerated.
-We spoke with Dr. Felix Gussone, MD about how to store your Zepbound pen.
+Like Mounjaro, it is a once-weekly injection that comes in pre-filled pens as well as single-dose vials that need to be refrigerated.
+We spoke with Felix Gussone, MD, about how to store your Zepbound medication.

 Mounjaro Important Safety Information: Read more about serious warnings and safety info.